 - Wild rice - breeding and conservation

-The NCROC is the northern-most land grant research and outreach center in the continental U.S. and serves as a valuable USDA Zone 3 cold-hardiness testing site for fruit, vegetable, and ornamental breeding programs.
+The NCROC is the northern-most land grant horticultural research center in the continental U.S. and serves as a valuable USDA Zone 3 cold-hardiness testing site for fruit, vegetable, and ornamental breeding programs.

 Our center is one of 10 Research and Outreach Centers (ROCs) in the University of Minnesota's College of Food, Agricultural and Natural Resource Sciences.
 NCROC researchers collaborate on a wide range of research topics with colleagues from the University of Minnesota's Twin Cities campus as well as from other centers and universities, public and private agencies, and industry and commodity groups.